 - Please do not ask your volunteer for their telephone number; they are not allowed to give out this information.
 Please always make contact through the coordinator.

 - Buckfastleigh Community Care policy does not allow volunteers to accept personal gifts.
-However, your volunteer is able to accept donations made to the charity.
-They will pass them to our treasurer.

 - Our insurance policy does not cover personal or medical care so if a situation arises where either of these is required, volunteers are instructed to speak to the coordinator who will contact the relevant agency.